o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 ```
 "ACS title":
 {
-   "name": (string) a label for this block, normally the same as the title
+   "name": (string) a label for this block, can be used to match any builder by name
    "glob":  (string) wild card pattern i.e. "*.fbx"
    "pattern": (string) a regular expression i.e. "[\w]*\.asset"
    "checkServer": (Boolean) to enable set to true